 The current mania for minimalism is a distortion of the movement’s origins.
 The current practice of minimal philosophy is a misunderstanding of its intentions and has become another form of consumerism.

-The basic ideas of minimalism have been lost amidst the trend of hoarding and accumulating stuff, that isn’t necessary.
+The basic ideas of minimalism have been lost amidst the trend of hoarding and accumulating stuff that isn’t necessary.
 It might sound very simple at the moment but it’s a philosophical challenge.

-While for some, like artist Donald Judd, it’s about installing plain wooden boxes on gallery floors, for Dan Flavin, it’s to affix coloured fluorescent light fixtures to walls and for Yayoi Kusama, to cover her everyday furniture with phallic fabric protrusions.
+For some, like artist Donald Judd, it’s about installing plain wooden boxes on gallery floors, for Dan Flavin, it’s to affix coloured fluorescent light fixtures to walls and for Yayoi Kusama, to cover her everyday furniture with phallic fabric protrusions.

 Read more: I Recently Embraced The Trend Of Minimalism, And Here’s How It Changed My Life